ZhaoyuXingStat/ZhaoyuXingStat.github.io/_pages/about.md

 ## Talks
 -  Canberra, Australia, 2024 - Academic report on CBE Statistic Seminar
--  Canberra, Australia, 2023 - Academic report on Summer Research Camp
+-  Canberra, Australia, 2023 - Academic report on Summer Research Camp
--  Kunming, China, 2023	- Academic report on the Chinese Association for Applied Statistics
+-  Kunming, China, 2023 - Academic report on the Chinese Association for Applied Statistics
--  Beijing, China, 2023	- Academic report on the Joint Conference on Statistics and Data Science in China
+-  Beijing, China, 2023 - Academic report on the Joint Conference on Statistics and Data Science in China